Your Cart (0)

 Different businesses face different fraud patterns.
 AI fraud detection addresses the most common vectors.

 Payment fraud.
 Stolen credit cards and compromised payment credentials.
 AI detects these through velocity analysis (how quickly a card is used across transactions), device mismatch patterns, and behavioral signals that differ from the legitimate cardholder.
+A card used on 14 ecommerce sites in 3 hours with different shipping addresses is a textbook card testing pattern.

 Account takeover.
 Attackers gain access to legitimate customer accounts through credential stuffing, phishing, or data breaches.
 AI identifies account takeovers through behavioral biometrics and session analysis.
 The legitimate account holder navigates differently than an attacker.
+A customer who has logged in from Seattle 47 times suddenly authenticating from Lagos with a different browser and immediately changing the shipping address is a near-certain takeover.

 Synthetic identity fraud.
 Attackers create fake identities by combining real and fabricated information.
 These identities pass basic verification checks.
 AI detects synthetic identities through network analysis, identifying connections between seemingly unrelated accounts.
+The FTC estimates synthetic identity fraud now accounts for 20% of all credit losses.

 Friendly fraud.
 Legitimate customers who dispute charges they actually made.
 AI identifies friendly fraud patterns through behavioral analysis and order characteristic comparison with previous disputes.
+Mastercard's research suggests friendly fraud now represents 40 to 80% of all chargebacks depending on vertical.

 Promotion abuse.
 Users who create multiple accounts to exploit promotional offers.
 Network analysis and device fingerprinting connect these accounts even when different email addresses and payment methods are used.
+A subscription food brand recently recovered $180,000 per year in abused first-month trial offers after implementing network-based detection.

 Integration With Your Existing Tools